 During and after menopause, vaginal dryness can be treated with water-soluble lubricants such as Astroglide or K-Y Jelly.

-Do not use non-water soluble lubricants such as Vaseline, because they can weaken latex (the material used to make condoms, which should continue to be used until your doctor verifies you are no longer ovulating and to prevent contracting sexually transmitted diseases).
-Non-water soluble lubricants can also provide a medium for bacterial growth, particularly in a person whose immune system has been weakened by chemotherapy.
+Do not use non-water-soluble lubricants such as Vaseline, because they can weaken latex, the material used to make condoms.
+You or your partner should keep using condoms until your doctor confirms you're no longer ovulating -- and to prevent getting an STD.
+Non-water-soluble lubricants can also provide a medium for bacterial growth, particularly in a person whose immune system has been weakened by chemotherapy.

 Vaginal moisturizers like Replens and Luvena can also be used on a more regular basis to maintain moisture in the vagina.
 You can also talk to your doctor about vaginal estrogen therapy.